CtrlK

 Specificity

-Lists multiple specific concrete actions: create/manage issues, pull requests, workflows, and repositories using the gh CLI.
-The tool (gh CLI) is explicitly named.
+Lists multiple specific concrete actions: create/manage issues, pull requests, workflows, repositories, and specifies the tool (gh CLI).

 3 / 3